 Ingersoll-Rand to spin off security division

-Dec 10 (Reuters) - Diversified manufacturer Ingersoll-Rand Plc said it will spin off its security division and announced a $2 billion share buyback following shareholder pressure to unlock value.
+(Reuters) - Diversified manufacturer Ingersoll-Rand Plc (IR.N) said it will spin off its security business and buy back $2 billion of shares, yielding to pressure from activist investor Nelson Peltz to unlock more shareholder value.

-The company, whose main business is heating and cooling systems, also raised its quarterly dividend to 21 cents per share.
+The industrial conglomerate, which has a market value of about $15 billion and is best known for its heating and cooling systems, also raised its quarterly dividend by 31 percent to 21 cents per share.

-The spin-off, buybacks and dividend hikes come as part of a strategic review undertaken by Ingersoll after Nelson Peltz's Trian Fund Management LP acquired a 7 percent stake and proposed a break-up of the company.
+The spinoff, buyback and dividend hike are part of a strategic review undertaken by Ingersoll after Peltz's Trian Fund Management LP acquired a 7 percent stake and proposed a breakup of the company.